UK COVID-19 Financial and Business Support Measures

 Self Employment Income Support Scheme Grant (SEISS)

-The Chancellor previously announced that the SEISS will be extended with a (taxable) grant to those who are eligible for SEISS and who are continuing to trade, but face reduced demand due to COVID-19.
-The extension of the scheme means that additional grants will be available to cover the period from November 2020 to April 2021.
+The SEISS has been extended again, with (taxable) grants to those who are eligible for SEISS and who are continuing to trade, but face reduced demand due to COVID-19.
+The extension of the scheme means that additional grants will be available to cover the period from February to September 2021.

-HMRC’s online service to claim the next SEISS grant will be available from 30 November 2020.
+HMRC’s online service to claim the next SEISS grant will be available from late April 2021, and claims must be made by 31 May 2021.

 Many self employed people who were initially eligible for the SEISS will be pleased at the availability of further grants, especially with the recent confirmation of the continuance of the “80% grant”.
-However, there will remain many individuals who feel that they have unfairly missed out for various reasons, such as starting their self employed activity from 6 April 2019 onwards or whose self employment earnings were just above the £50,000 cut-off point.
+Individuals who became self employed during 2019-20 will now also have the opportunity to claim.
+However, there will remain many individuals who feel that they have unfairly missed out for various reasons, due to the relatively harsh nature of the cut-off points (such as the £50,000 cut-off point).

 Job Retention Bonus